A second order differential equation for a point charged particle: Introduction

 \section{Introduction}

-The existence of some fundamental problems in the electrodynamics theory of point charged particles interacting with its own radiation reaction field is one of the oldest open problems in field theory (see for instance \cite{Erber, Jackson, Poisson, Spohn2} and references therein).
-The investigation of the radiation reaction of point charged particles led to the Abraham-Lorentz-Dirac equation \cite{Dirac} (in short, the ALD equation).
-However, a main conceptual difficulty is that, although the derivation of the ALD is based on general principles, the equation has un-physical solutions.

-Such problems on the standard ALD equation suggest that classical electrodynamics of point charged particles should not be based on the ALD equation together with Maxwell's theory.
-Ideas to overcome the difficulties range from {reduction of order schemes} for the ALD equation \cite{LandauLifshitz}, re-normalization group schemes \cite{Spohn1, Spohn2}, extended models of the charge particle \cite{Caldirola1956, Yaghjian}, higher order derivative field theories \cite{Bopp, Podolsky, deLeonRodrigues}, the Feynman-Wheeler's absorber theory of electrodynamics \cite{FeynmanWheeler}, models where the observable mass is variable on time \cite{Bonnor, Herrera1990a, Larmor}, non-linear electrodynamic theories \cite{BornInfeld}, dissipative force models \cite{MoPapas, Herrera1990a} among other proposals (for an account of some of the above approaches, see \cite{Erber} and \cite{Rohrlich}).
+To find a consistent theory of classical electrodynamics of point charged particles interacting with its own radiation field is one of the most notable open problems in classical field theory.
+Historically, the investigation of the radiation reaction of point charged particles lead to the relativistic Abraham-Lorentz-Dirac equation \cite{Dirac} (in short, the ALD equation).
+However, the theoretical problems and paradoxes associated with ALD inclined many authors to support the view that the classical electrodynamics of point charged particles should not be based on the coupled system ALD /Maxwell system of equations.
+Attempts to find a consistent theory of classical electrodynamics of point particles include reduction of order schemes for the ALD equation \cite{LandauLifshitz}, re-normalization group schemes \cite{Spohn2}, higher order derivative field theories \cite{Bopp, Podolsky}, Feynman-Wheeler's absorber theory of electrodynamics \cite{FeynmanWheeler}, models where the observable mass is variable with time \cite{Bonnor, Larmor}, non-linear electrodynamic theories \cite{BornInfeld} and dissipative force models \cite{MoPapas, Herrera1990a}.